Hizoka76/keneric_qt6/README.md

 Once the **keneric.so** file is installed, this adds a line (whose text is defined in the **kenericthumbnail.json** file) to **Dolphin**:

 ![keneric configuration image in Dolphin](/readme_img/EnableKenericInDolphinEn.png)

+Be careful to deactivate any other thumbnail generators that may compete with you.

+In the case of the **keneric** script, uncheck ffmpegthumbnailers if present, and uncheck ffmpegthumbnailers for folders.

 ### How it works :
 #### Desktop files (deprecated):